From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Affine algebraic racks

 \begin{cor}[Cf.\ \cite{waterhouse}*{Sec.\ 2.1}] Closed embeddings of affine algebraic racks $\phi\colon R\hookrightarrow Q$ correspond one-to-one to surjective corack algebra homomorphisms $\phi^\sharp\colon \O(Q)\twoheadrightarrow \O(R)$. \end{cor}

 \begin{com} Since commutative Hopf algebras are the same as cogroup objects in $\Alg$, Proposition \ref{prop:aff-racks} analogizes the fact that the category $\Grp(\Aff)$ of affine group schemes is equivalent to the opposite of the category of commutative Hopf algebras (see, for example, \cite{milne}*{Cor.\ 3.7}).
-By a general fact from universal algebra, this analogy extends to models of any algebraic theory $\mathbb{T}$ in $\Aff$ and comodels of $\mathbb{T}$ in $\Alg$; see \cite{johnstone}*{Cor.\ 1.2.14} for details.
+By a general fact from universal algebra, this analogy extends to models of any Lawvere theory $\mathbb{T}$ in $\Aff$ and comodels of $\mathbb{T}$ in $\Alg$; see \cite{johnstone}*{Cor.\ 1.2.14} for details.

 Actually, this universal-algebraic perspective shows that $\Rack(\Sch)$ and $\Rack(\Aff)$ are both closed under fiber products and, in particular, base changes.
 These are constructed in exactly the same way as for, say, algebraic groups.
-Indeed, if $\mathbb{T}$ is an algebraic theory and $\C$ is a category with finite limits and sifted colimits of a certain shape, then the category of $\mathbb{T}$-models in $\C$ also has finite limits and sifted colimits of that shape; see \cite{mse}. \end{com}
+Indeed, if $\mathbb{T}$ is an Lawvere theory and $\C$ is a concrete category with limits and sifted colimits of a certain shape, then the category of $\mathbb{T}$-models in $\C$ also has limits and sifted colimits of that shape; see \cite{mse}. \end{com}